dojo/widget-core/README.md

 Widgets can be turned into [Custom Elements](https://www.w3.org/TR/2016/WD-custom-elements-20161013/) with minimal extra effort.

+There are two ways to turn a widget into a custom element.

-Just create a `CustomElementDescriptor` factory and use the `@dojo/cli` build tooling to do the rest of the work,
+#### Using the `CustomElementDescriptor` factory and `@dojo/cli`

+Create a file that declares your widget's `CustomElementDescriptor` factory:

 ```ts
 import { CustomElementDescriptor } from '@dojo/widget-core/customElements';